 If you have just been diagnosed with bipolar disorder, you might feel frightened.
 The future may seem terribly uncertain.
 What will this mean for your life, your family, and your job?

 But getting an accurate diagnosis is actually good news.
 It means you can finally get the treatment you need.
 People with bipolar disorder usually go about 10 years before being accurately diagnosed.

 Treatment can make a huge difference.
 With a combination of things -- good medical care, medication, talk therapy, lifestyle changes, and the support of friends and family -- you can feel better.
-Bipolar disorder -- or manic depression, as it used to be called -- may not have a cure.
-But plenty of people with this condition do well; they have families and jobs and live normal lives.
+Bipolar disorder -- or manic depression, as it is also still sometimes called -- has no known cure.
+It is a chronic health condition that requires lifetime management.
+Plenty of people with this condition do well; they have families and jobs and live normal lives.

 What Is Bipolar Disorder?

-There are two major types of bipolar disorder.
+There are two main recognized types of bipolar disorder: